Dave-team/Knowledge-base/Health/Body care.md

 # Body care
 General
-1. Use Perspirex 3X a week
+- Use Perspirex 3X a week
-2. Floss teeth daily after brushing tooth
+- Floss teeth daily after brushing tooth
-3. Use chalk powder for the feet
+- Use chalk powder for the feet
-4. Clean face with oil before bed and moisturise in the morning
+- Don't frown
+- Limit touching the face

+Skincare
+- Clean and moisterize face each morning and evening
+- Apply sun screen before going out on sunny days
+- Apply occasional face mask

 Brushing teeth:
 1. Do not brush horizontally, especially not over the gum